Mike Pilavachi: Soul Survivor

 Pilavachi started the Soul Survivor summer festivals in 1993, after he saw the success of the Christian festival New Wine and was inspired to create a festival for young people to experience charismatic Christianity.
 The early festivals were supported by St Andrew's and were held at the Bath and West showground.
 At the same time, a group from St Andrew's went on to establish a permanent Soul Survivor church in Watford, where Pilavachi served as pastor.
 During the summer festivals, Pilavachi encouraged active interaction with the Holy Spirit.

 The festivals continued yearly until 2019, when Pilavachi announced that the Soul Survivor conference would be ending, after the Soul Survivor team felt that God had told them to stop.
 In the final year, around 32,500 young people attended over three separate week long festivals.

 Ordained ministry

 Pilavachi trained for ordination at St Mellitus College, an Anglican theological college in London.
 He was made a deacon in the Church of England at St Albans Abbey on 1 July 2012, and ordained a priest the following year.
 He served as a curate at St Peter's Church, Watford, in the Diocese of St Albans from 2012, and was made an honorary canon of St Albans Cathedral in 2016.
 On 30 June 2020, The Archbishop of Canterbury Justin Welby awarded Pilavachi with the Alphege Award for Evangelism and Witness.

+On 18 January 2024, the Church of England clarified that Pilavachi had no authority to minister, but could return after being "fully risk assessed".
+However, by September 2024, he had been fully laicised.